 We strongly recommend you do not supply alcohol to leavers and that you discuss with them the implications of their drinking alcohol at Leavers.
-December School holidays People going on long driving trips People leaving town to go on holidays Young people are board People are ordering school lists Christmas People are sending gifts People have a large amount of new purchases in their home Drink driving is never okay - local person promoling by photo message through social media and email networks.
+December School holidays People going on long driving trips People leaving town to go on holidays Young people are board People are ordering school lists Christmas People are sending gifts People have a large amount of new purchases in their home Drink driving is never okay - local person promoting by photo mestage through social media and email networks.
 Promote all organised school holiday activities - Inclusion Program through social media, school newsletters and email networks.
 Home burglary - Don't promote your movements on Facebook as this is advertising to burglars that your house is vacant.
 Parcel theft - awareness raising and promotion by Australia Post on how to avoid parcel theft.
 Keep Watch The Royal Life Saving Society Australia's Keep Watch program aims to reduce the incidence of todaler drowning in the community.
-To prevent todaler drowning, the Royal Life Saving Society of WA encourages parents and coregivers to: • Always keep watch of your child in and around water. • Supervise children within arm's reach. • Prevent your child to be water confident. • Learn CPR and call 000 in an emergency.
-The Shire of Northam wishes to advise that as of the 1st of December the Shire will enter the Prohibited Burning Period.
+To prevent todaler drowning, the Royal Life Saving Society of WA encourages parents and coregivers to: • Always keep watch of your child in and around water. • Supervise children within arm's reach. • Prevent your child's access to water at all times. • Teach your child to be water confident. • Learn CPR and call 000 in an emergency.
+The Shire of Northam wishes to advise that as of the 1st of December the Shire will enter the Prohibited Borning Period.
 No Burning will be permitted by residents after the 30th of November 2019.
 For more information see the Shire of Northam Website.
 Home Burglary Awareness Are you aware one of Australia's most common crimes in home burglary?
+Thieves target Items like televisions and stereos, as well as credit cards, cash, outdoor furniture, tools and computer equipment because they can easily bresold or traded.
 The Shire of Northam Community Safety Committee encourages residents to join a local Neighbourhood Watch Group.
 Neighbourhood Watch is simply neighbours getting to know neighbours, looking out for each other and reporting suspicious activity to Police.
-That is the smallest investment we ask or anyone that lives in our community.
-Visit the WA Police website for a Home Security Checklest
+That is the smallest investment we ask o anyone that lives in our community.
+Visit the WA Police website for a Home Security Checklist